christophvoe/Experiment_Humanizing_Customer_Service_Chatbots/README.md

 ---

-To assess the conducted analyses of the report, you need to assess the data first.
+To assess the most accurate version of conducted analyses in the report, you need to assess the data first.
 This also includes the raw items and how the constructs are obtained.
 For more see [Data Processing](https://github.com/christophvoe/The-Effects-of-Message-Interactivity-on-the-Perception-of-Customer-Service-Chatbots/blob/main/Data_processing_and_assumption_checks.Rmd).
 This file also includes the most important assumption checks needed for an ANCOVA.
 Feel free to use it as a guide.

 ---